CLEAN AIR AND WATER IS A HUMAN RIGHT

 The protection of Indigenous Lands and sacred sites and landscapes go hand-in-hand.
 The summit of Mauna Kea in Hawai’i is one of these sacred landscapes.
 To Native Hawaiians or Kānaka Maoli, the mountain, Mauna Kea, represents many things; a place of worship, an ancestral burial site, and a life-giving source of fresh water.
 The aquifer located within Mauna Kea provides fresh water for the town of Hilo and other surrounding communities.
-Greenaction advocates and supports the protection of Mauna Kea and is adamantly against the building of the proposed Third Meter Telescope (TMT) Project.
-The TMT project will have a devastating and irreversible environmental impact on Mauna Kea and its fresh water aquifer, desecrate sacred lands, practices, and burial sites, and is an unnecessary addition to a summit overburdened by fourteen previously built telescopes, which have proven to leave toxins after decommission.
+Greenaction advocates and supports the protection of Mauna Kea and is adamantly against the building of the proposed Thirty Meter Telescope (TMT) Project.
+The TMT project would have devastating and irreversible environmental impacts on Mauna Kea’s fresh water aquifer and desecrate sacred lands.
+The TMT summit is already overburdened by thirteen previously built telescopes, which have been proven to leave toxins.
 Greenaction stands in solidarity with the “We Stand with Mauna Kea” and “Protect Mauna Kea” movements and protective actions.

 Clean Air for Kids in Fremont